mmmorris1975/aws-runas/README.md

 A Go rewrite of the original [aws-runas](https://github.com/mmmorris1975/aws-runas "aws-runas").
 Unscientific testing indicates a 25-30% performance improvement over the python-based version of this tool

-It's still a command to provide a friendly way to do an AWS STS assumeRole operation so you can perform AWS API actions using a particular set of permissions.
+It's still a command to provide a friendly way to do an AWS STS AssumeRole operation so you can perform AWS API actions using a particular set of permissions.
 Includes integration with roles requiring MFA authentication!
 Works off of profile names configured in the AWS SDK configuration file.

+This tool initially performs an AWS STS GetSessionToken call to handle MFA credentials, caches the session credentials, then makes the AssumeRole call.
+This allows us to not have to re-enter the MFA information (if required) every time AssumeRole is called (or when the AssumeRole credentials expire), only when new Session Tokens are requested (by default 12 hours).
+These credentials are not compatible with credentials cached by awscli, however they should be compatible with versions of this tool build in different languages.

+If using MFA, when the credentials approach expiration you will be prompted to re-enter the MFA token value to refresh the credentials during the next execution of aws-runas.
+(Since this is a wrapper program, there's no way to know when credentials need to be refreshed in the middle of the called program execution) If MFA is not required for the assumed role, the credentials should refresh without user intervention when aws-runas is next executed.

 Since it's written in Go, there is no runtime dependency on external libraries, or language runtimes, just take the compiled executable and "go".
 Like the original aws-runas, this program will cache the credentials returned for the assumed role.
-However, unlike the original python program, the cached credentials for this Go program are not compatible with the awscli.
-Another difference from the python version of this tool, you are also able to specify the duration of the assumed role credentials (but in all honesty, who is going to move from the default/maximum value of 1 hour?)

-If using MFA, when the credentials approach expiration you will be prompted to re-enter the MFA token value to refresh the credentials during the next execution of aws-runas.
-(Since this is a wrapper program, there's no way to know when credentials need to be refreshed in the middle of the called program execution) If MFA is not required for the assumed role, the credentials should refresh without user intervention when aws-runas is executed.

 See the following for more information on AWS SDK configuration files: